vlingo/xoom-designer/README.md

  $ chmod 755 xoom
 ```

-Ensure it's all set by verifying the `vlingo-xoom-starter` version:
+Ensure it's all set by verifying the `xoom-designer` version:

 ```
  $ ./xoom -version